Charles Egerton (Indian Army officer): Military career

 Egerton became colonel of the 23rd Punjab Cavalry (Frontier Force) in 1904.
-He was advanced to Knight Grand Cross of the Order of the Bath (GCB) on 24 June 1904 and promoted to full general on 28 October 1906.
+He was advanced to Knight Grand Cross of the Order of the Bath on 24 June 1904, and promoted to full general on 28 October 1906.
 After retiring on 5 February 1907, he became a member of the Council of India from which post he stood down in 1917.
 In recognition of his long service he was promoted to field marshal on 16 March 1917.

-In retirement Egerton wrote about his wartime experiences and was the author of a book entitled "Hill Warfare on the North-West frontier of India".
+In retirement Egerton wrote about his wartime experiences and was the author of a book entitled "Hill Warfare on the North-West Frontier of India".
 He died on 20 February 1921 and was buried at St Mark's Churchyard at Highcliffe in Dorset.

 Family

 Egerton's six brothers included Admiral Sir George Egerton of the Royal Navy and Sir Brian Egerton.

 In 1877 Egerton married Anna Wellwood and they went on to have three sons.